 Every day, the South Fraser Pregnancy Options Centre makes a life-changing difference to the teens, women, couples, and the unborn in our community who come to them for help.
 Their volunteer peer-counselors speak the truth in love to these hurting individuals, providing acceptance, compassion, restoration, and hope.
 There are always opportunities for volunteers at the Centre; training takes place every Spring and Fall.

-Stepping Stones is a program of Greater Vancouver Youth For Christ/Youth Unlimited committed to providing hope for parenting youth in the Surrey area.
+Young Families is a program of Greater Vancouver Youth For Christ/Youth Unlimited committed to providing hope for parenting youth in the Surrey area.
 The majority of these young people (some as young as 12) have come from troubled and unsupportive homes.
 Volunteers (men and women) from Peace Portal Alliance have the opportunity to fill a variety of roles to help these young moms and dads escape the cycle of distress and poverty.